KopalJain0630/AudioTransformation/README.md

-Advancements in End-to-End Audio Style Transformation: A Differentiable Approach for Voice Conversion and Musical Style Transfer
+##Advancements in End-to-End Audio Style Transformation: A Differentiable Approach for Voice Conversion and Musical Style Transfer

-This is an article accepted by MDPI AI 2025 for publishing (Preprints ID: preprints-138667), authored by Shashwat Aggarwal, Shashwat Uttam, Sameer Garg, Shubham Garg, Kopal Jain and Swati Aggarwal.
+This is an article published in AI 2025 by MDPI (DOI: 10.3390/ai6010016), authored by Shashwat Aggarwal, Shashwat Uttam, Sameer Garg, Shubham Garg, Kopal Jain and Dr Swati Aggarwal.
+[Publication URL](https://www.mdpi.com/2673-2688/6/1/16)

-Keywords: Voice Conversion; Musical Style Transfer; Audio Transformations; End-to-End Audio Pipeline
+Keywords: Voice Conversion; Musical Style Transfer; Audio Transformations; End-to-End Audio Pipeline.
 We introduce a fully differentiable end-to-end audio transformation network designed to convert the style of one audio sample to another.

 This method offers three significant advantages:
 (a) it operates without the need for parallel utterances, transcriptions, or time alignment processes (b) it utilizes a global conditioning mechanism, making it vocabulary agnostic and capable of transforming audio styles regardless of the target identity